Scattering theory of thermal and bipolar thermoelectric diodes: Abstract

 \section{Abstract}

-We investigate the minimal requirements that induce a nonreciprocal response to temperature differences in a quantum electronic conductor.
-We identify two distinct mechanisms due electron-electron interactions, namely inelastic scattering and screening, to locally affect the internal temperature and potential of the device, leading to thermal and thermoelectric rectification effects in the presence of an inversion symmetry breaking.
-We propose resonant tunneling samples to efficiently exploit these effects, and find configurations acting as bipolar thermoelectric diodes whose current flows in the same direction irrespective of the sign of the temperature difference, either due to thermalization or to screening controlled quantum interference.
+We investigate the minimal requirements that induce a nonreciprocal response to temperature differences in a mesoscopic electronic conductor.
+We identify two distinct mechanisms involved in electron-electron interactions, namely inelastic scattering and screening, that locally affect the internal properties of the device, leading to thermal and thermoelectric rectification effects in the absence of inversion symmetry.
+We propose resonant tunneling samples to efficiently exploit these effects, and find configurations acting as bipolar thermoelectric diodes whose current flows in the same direction irrespective of the sign of the temperature difference, a case of antireciprocity.